Quote tag

 your need for eyeglasses or contact lenses

-EVO Visian ICL Cost and Financing
+EVO ICL Cost and Financing

-Since EVO Visian ICL is considered elective, this vision correction procedure is not covered by medical insurance.
-However, many of our patients find that the cost of EVO Visian ICL is a superior alternative to paying for glasses, contacts, and maintenance for the rest of their lives.
+Since EVO ICL is considered elective, this vision correction procedure is not covered by medical insurance.
+However, many of our patients find that the cost of EVO ICL is a superior alternative to paying for glasses, contacts, and maintenance for the rest of their lives.
 And who can put a price on clear vision?

 At The Eye Institute of Utah, we believe that each of our patients deserves to see the world as clearly as possible.
-To help our patients manage expenses related to EVO Visian ICL, we have put a number of payment and financing options into place.
-You can compare the cost of the EVO Visian ICL to other vision correction procedures viewing the cost comparision chart below, or you can learn more about affordable financing here.
+To help our patients manage expenses related to EVO ICL, we have put a number of payment and financing options into place.
+You can compare the cost of the EVO ICL to other vision correction procedures viewing the cost comparision chart below, or you can learn more about affordable financing here.

 Comparison Chart